Academic Program

 Graduates integrate and apply knowledge and methodological approaches gained through in-depth study of an academic discipline.

-Academic majors complement USMA’s broad core curriculum, synthesizing and building on the core courses in the context of a chosen discipline that is aligned with the interests and life-long educational goals of each cadet.
-Drawing on a wide range of specialties, graduates contribute intellectual diversity to the Army and make substantive contributions to multi-disciplinary teams.
+Academic majors complement USMA’s broad core curriculum, synthesizing and building on the core courses in the context of a chosen discipline aligned with each cadet's interests and lifelong educational goals.
+Drawing on a wide range of specialties, graduates contribute intellectual diversity to the Army and make substantive contributions to multidisciplinary teams.

 What graduates can do: